tsedio/tsed/docs/docs/providers.md

 ## Custom providers

-The Ts.ED IoC resolve relationships providers for you, but sometimes, you want to tell to the DI how you want to instantiate a specific service or inject different kind of providers base on values or an external library.
+The Ts.ED IoC resolve relationships providers for you, but sometimes, you want to tell to the DI how you want to instantiate a specific service or inject different kind of providers based on values, on asynchronous or synchronous factory or on external library.
 Look [here](/docs/custom-providers.md) to find more examples.

 ## Override provider